ZENITH: Automated Gradient Norm Informed Stochastic Optimization: Experiments

 \subsection{Experimental Setup}

-We conducted image classification experiments across 6 combinations of datasets \citep{lecun2002gradient, deng2009imagenet, krizhevsky2009learning, bossard2014food, le2015tiny} and model architectures \citep{simonyan2014very, he2016deep, szegedy2016rethinking, huang2017densely, yu2018deep, tan2019efficientnet}, as detailed in Table~\ref{tab:experiment_setup}.
+We conducted experiments across 6 combinations of datasets \cite{lecun2002gradient, krizhevsky2009learning, bossard2014food, le2015tiny, deng2009imagenet} and model architectures \cite{simonyan2014very, he2016deep, szegedy2016rethinking, huang2017densely, yu2018deep, tan2019efficientnet}, as detailed in Table~\ref{tab:experiment_setup}.
 Data augmentation was used, including random cropping, horizontal flipping, translations, and rotations.
-Cross-entropy loss was utilized.
-Models were trained using a batch size of 128 on an NVIDIA A100 (40 GB) GPU with six data loading workers.
+The cross-entropy loss function was utilized.
+Models were trained using a batch size of 128 on an NVIDIA A100 GPU with six data loading workers.
 Training durations were set for each dataset-architecture pair to ensure sufficient time for baselines to converge (see Table~\ref{tab:experiment_setup}).
-Performance was monitored via test accuracy evaluated at the conclusion of each epoch, which is a standard procedure in this research area.
-Cumulative wall-clock time was recorded for the training phase exclusively, with the testing time being omitted. $L_2$ regularization was not used because some baselines perform poorly with regularization.
+Test accuracy was evaluated at the end of each epoch for reporting, which is the standard procedure in this research area.
+Cumulative wall-clock time was recorded for the training phase exclusively, excluding testing time. $L_2$ regularization was not used because some baselines perform poorly with regularization.
+Three runs were conducted using random seeds 42, 43, and 44.
+The base optimizer was SGD, as many baselines are only applicable to SGD and SGD is commonly used for CNN-based image classification.

-ZENITH was evaluated against 11 of the 12 baselines discussed in Section~\ref{sec:related_works}.
-Due to the absence of an open-source implementation, only QLABGRAD was omitted.
-All of these methods were recently published in the NeurIPS, ICML, ICLR, AAAI, and AISTATS conferences, and the journal Neural Networks.
-For optimizers requiring an initial and/or maximum LR (the quadratic, Polyak-style, and ZENITH optimizers), these values were fixed at 0.1.
-This is because 0.1 is a standard value for image classification using SGD.
-For other optimizers, we used their recommended initial LR configurations because their performance deteriorates when forced to use a specific initial LR.
-Regarding all non-LR parameters of baselines, the recommended configurations for image classification were used, as specified in the publications and their GitHub repositories.
-ZENITH’s only non-LR parameter, $W$, was fixed at 500 throughout all experiments.
-The PyTorch and TensorFlow implementations of ZENITH, as well as Python notebooks to reproduce the experiments, will be made available upon acceptance.
+ZENITH was evaluated against the 12 baselines discussed in the Related Work section.
+All these methods were recently published in the NeurIPS, ICML, ICLR, AAAI, and AISTATS conferences, and the journal Neural Networks.
+This attests to their competitiveness and highlights the significance of automatic LR scheduling advancements in top AI venues.
+The initial and/or maximum LR was fixed at $0.1$ to ensure a fair comparison.
+This is the exact setup for fair comparisons used in recent AAAI'24 baselines \cite{fu2024qlabgrad}.
+For distance-aware estimators, we used an LR growth rate of 1.0, which was mandated in their GitHub repositories.
+The PyTorch and TensorFlow implementations of ZENITH, along with Python notebooks to reproduce the experiments, will be made available upon acceptance.